LionDoge/cs_script_extensions/README.md

 ## Extension system for scripting in CS2

 > [!NOTE]
-> This plugin currently serves mostly as reference for extending cs_script's functionality.
-It is buildable, with a mostly usable API, and a few example scripting extensions.
-There's currently no public or stable API to interact from other plugins, however it should be possible to add new script functions easily to this plugin directly.
-There are definitely many things that could be still improved.
+> This plugin is meant to be a system for extending cs_script's functionality, while also including some new functions by itself if needed.
+There's currently no public or stable API to interact from other plugins for now, however it should be easily possible to add new script functions to this plugin directly.
+There are still some features, and implementations that could be improved.
 The plugin has not been yet thoroughly tested in production.

 cs_script uses the V8 JavaScript engine to run, if you want to implement your own functionality, you should ensure that you understand some basic concepts on how to work with it: https://v8.dev/docs/embed.
-Maybe in the (ambitious) future, there could be a simplified API that can abstract some of this away.
+This goes in hand with how JavaScript works with [objects](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Advanced_JavaScript_objects).
+Maybe in the (ambitious) future, there could be a simplified API that can abstract some of this away for plugin makers.

-> [!WARNING]
-> Current state: Builds, and works on Windows.
-Linux builds, but is completely untested for now.

 ## Usage
 This plugin installs just like any other Metamod plugin.

 In a development environment, you will likely want to be able to use this plugin inside tools mode when working with scripts, the classic way of using gameinfo to load Metamod can cause some issues with tools.
 You can use this custom launcher to avoid issues: https://github.com/Poggicek/metamod-launcher

-To run your addon in tools mode, you need to run it from the command line. eg: `metamod-launcher.exe -insecure -tools -addon youraddon`.
+To run your addon in tools mode, you need to run it from the command line. eg: `metamod-launcher.exe -insecure -tools -addon youraddon -retail -gpuraytracing`.
 Of course make sure that this plugin is also installed.

-If you wish you can also develop outside of tools, by using some of the commands mentionted below:
+If you wish you can also develop outside of tools, by using some of the commands mentionted below.

-## Other features
-Some quality of life changes might be added down the line, however they will be kept limited to keep this project in scope.
-One of them currently is printing the stack trace and line numbers during exceptions for easier debugging.

 ## Console commands
 This plugin additonally provides some commands to make developing, and testing easier.